rowickalab/qDSB-Seq/README.md

 Before running the code, you should prepare or use the input data as follows:

-1) sequencing reads from DSB sequencing (only sequence without names and quality scores)
+1)sequencing reads from DSB sequencing (only sequence without names and quality scores)

     test_i-BLESS.seq